Short Track “Meets”

 Speed Skating Ontario (SSO) holds a number of short track speed skating competitions, also known as ‘meets’, throughout the season.
 Meets are either 1 or 2 days long, on a weekend.
 Skaters begin in the “Provincial Circuit” racing series before being invited to join the “Elite Circuit”, based on age and race times from Provincial meets or “Time Trial” events.

 Participation in meets is entirely optional.
 Our club consists of both recreational and competitive skaters.
 Parents can have discussions with both their skater and the coaches to see whether or not this is something they may want to consider.

 The yearly meet calendar can always be found on SSO’s website

 Download our guide for what to expect at a meet

-Check the OSSA website under Competitions tab for competition schedules, bulletins and registration forms.
+Check the SSO website under Competitions tab for competition schedules, bulletins and registration forms.
 To register for a meet, the registration form and payment must be submitted to your coach by the posted deadline.

 Long Track Competition

 Some of our elite skaters travel out of province to compete on the 400m “long track” oval!
 We have long track “clap” skates available for rent if this interests you – talk to your coach!

 Some skaters participate in long track marathon skating, at distances of 21km or 25km, and 42km or 50km, depending on the event.
 Often all in one weekend!
 These events are available for anybody to register, and are particularly popular with our Masters skaters.